Generalized gamma approximation with rates for urns, walks and trees: Random trees: Proof of Theorem 1.8

 \subsection{R\'emy's algorithm for decorated binary trees}

-\cite{Remy1985} introduced an elegant recursive algorithm to construct uniformly chosen decorated binary trees (recall that, here, a binary tree is a rooted and binary plane tree), where by `decorated' we mean that the leaves (but not the internal nodes) are labelled.
-This algorithm is the key ingredient to our approach as it naturally relates to generalized P{\'o}lya urns.
-Note that the trees are assumed to be ordered in the plane throughout, and we will always think of the tree as growing downwards with the root at the top.
-We will refer to the `left' and `right' child of a node as seen from the readers point of view looking at the tree growing downwards (not as seen from the parent's point of view in which case the `left' and `right' have to be interchanged).
+R{\'e}my (\citeauthor{Remy1985}) introduced an elegant recursive algorithm to construct uniformly chosen decorated binary trees, where by ``decorated'' we mean that the leaves are labeled.
+This algorithm is the key ingredient to our approach as it relates to the urn schemes of Theorem~\ref{thm1}.
+All trees are assumed to be plane trees throughout, and we will think of the tree as growing downward with the root at the top.
+We will refer to the ``left'' and ``right'' child of a node as seen from the readers point of view looking at the tree growing downward.

-\begin{proposition}[R\'emy's algorithm for decorated binary trees, see Figure~\ref{fig1}] Let~$n\geq 1$ and assume that~$T^b_{2n-1}$ is a uniformly chosen decorated binary tree with~$n$ leaves, labelled from~$1$ to~$n$.
-Then the following algorithm gives a uniformly chosen decorated binary tree~$T^b_{2n+1}$ with~$n+1$~leaves.